Sarah Irving: Business career

-As Chief Brand Officer, Irving has led several initiatives to improve the oil company's community image, such as raising $300,000 to help defray hospital travel costs with the company's seven partner hospitals across Canada and New England.
-She has also served as the key note speaker for a charity auction hosted by the Junior Achievement branch in Canada.
-Additionally, Irving served as the key note speaker at the East Coast Energy Connection conference, in which she described the critical role that Saint John, Canada played in the future of Irving Oil.
+As Chief Brand Officer, Irving led several initiatives to improve the oil company's community image, such as raising $300,000 to help defray hospital travel costs with the company's seven partner hospitals across Canada and New England.
+She also served as the keynote speaker for a charity auction hosted by the Junior Achievement branch in Canada.
+Additionally, Irving served as the keynote speaker at the East Coast Energy Connection conference, in which she described the critical role that Saint John, Canada played in the future of Irving Oil.

 In 2016, Irving was listed as one of Canada's most powerful business people.